pmatulis/oasis/index.md

 to serve as an oasis for the traveller of the modern world.
 People of all ages, genders, colours, and shapes are welcome here.

-### The environment

-The teacher shares their experience and the students practice in a non-competitive environment.
-Teacher and student often practice together.
-Everything takes place in a convivial, unhurried, and informal atmosphere.

-Participants are encouraged to dispense with their shoes (the space is cleaned beforehand).

-There will be a short break where herbal tea is served.

 ### The practice

 The practice consists of specific but gentle exercises.
 Their main objectives